LOGIN | JOIN | INFO | BENEFITS

 5ArgentinaVictoria TancoArgentina50073-75-75-73--296

-The Women’s South Atlantic Amateur Golf Championship (The SALLY) is played the second week of January each year, in Ormond Beach, Florida.
-Oceanside Country Club has been home to The SALLY since its beginnings in 1926.
-The tournament field consists of top amateurs in the US and the top finishers are frequently represent the U.S. for the biennial Curtis Cup team.
+The Women’s South Atlantic Amateur Golf Championship (The SALLY) has been hosted by Oceanside Country Club in Ormond Beach, Florida since its beginnings in 1926.
+The tournament field consists of top amateurs in the US, and the top finishers frequently represent the U.S. for the biennial Curtis Cup team.
 You will find many former SALLY players among the LPGA elite.

 View Complete Tournament Information